 We’re moving next week, which means this week we’re starting to pack everything we own into boxes, and we’re eating everything that’s not part of our most basic food storage.
 All I have left to cook with is basic, shelf-safe staples, (along with my weekly produce) and the most essential cookware.
 Luckily, this recipe only requires 5 or 6 basic ingredients, and a pot.

 I should explain that this dish isn’t really Spanish, but Mexican in origin.
 It’s more properly called Mexican Rice or arroz rojo.
+It’s a version of the popular side dish served in Mexican restaurants in the United States.

 I cheated a little in calling this 5 ingredient Spanish Rice, because I added diced green chiles to mine, but the chiles are totally optional.
 The great thing about Spanish Rice is that once you have the recipe and process down, you can make however you’d like depending on your tastes or what you have in the pantry.
 Sometimes I like to add fresh peppers and onions, change up the spices, or substitute salsa for tomato sauce.